Announce Your Token

 Step 3: Broadcast the L1 Announcement Transaction

-Now you are ready to announce your token on L1.
+You’re now ready to announce your token on Bitcoin L1.

 Parameters